Occupational Therapist Jobs in USA with Visa Sponsorship

 Do I need a master's degree for H-1B sponsorship as an occupational therapist?

-Yes, most H-1B petitions for occupational therapists require a master's degree in occupational therapy from an accredited program.
+Yes, most H-1B visa petitions for occupational therapists require a master's degree in occupational therapy from an accredited program.
 While some employers accept bachelor's degrees plus equivalent experience, USCIS increasingly expects the master's level education that's now standard for OT licensure in most states.

 Can occupational therapists qualify for O-1 visas?